messerc/trial-error/source/_posts/test2.md

 ```
 <!-- more -->

 If you've never worked with a package.json file before, I promise it's very gentle and won't hurt you with scary syntax.
-And the best part is that *not much magic is happening*, you will quickly get a handle on this.

-So if you open up that directory, all you'll see for now is that one package.json file, and here are the contents.
+If you open up the directory, all you'll see for now is that one package.json file, seen below.

 ```json
 {